Robert Best, Infotech

 When was the last time a genuine company sent you an email with an attachment?
 It is only likely to happen if you have bought something from them or you have requested information from them.

-There will be times that a genuine company does send you an email with an attachment but you will usually have done something to request, for example, an ebook download.
+There will be times that a genuine company does send you an email with an attachment but you will usually have initially done something to request this, for example, an ebook download.

 Do the links in the signature work?
 Scammers will often take screengrabs of genuine signatures.
 By using that as an image they can’t include the actual links.
 If the signature does have links hover over them to see if they are genuine.